vaskipet/GuestBook-App/README.md

 GUESTBOOK – The “Hello World” of CRUD Apps.

 This simple guestbook application was created for PHP course in Laurea University of Applied Sciences.
 The objective of the project was to create a simple guestbook feature that allows users to create accounts and allows them to send comments.
+Most of this was made using mmtuts.net -tutorials and class material.
+I have added some small feaures, responsiveness and added prepared statements and comments to the code.

         •	Users are required to create an account on the website in order to: o	Comment